PROJECT-Resistance/Resistance-Bot/README.md

 A list of stable releases can be found [here.](https://lordvertice.hopto.org/LordVertice/resistance-bot/-/releases) (public-version only)

 You are currently viewing the "public-version" branch.
-At least I hope so.
-If not, just pretend you are.

 ## Installation

 Download and install [Node.js](https://nodejs.org/en/).
 Then download the latest version of this project from the [releases page](https://lordvertice.hopto.org/LordVertice/resistance-bot/-/releases).
-Now you have to download [this](https://mega.nz/file/qB9ECKrL#2tInDeIXNWZZ9m2jJrfM9rSjnCdnxp8Vm5XAmEnxvyc) template, put it in the root folder of the source code (next to the main.js file) and paste your API token inside, replacing "<token here>".
+Now you have to download [this](https://mega.nz/file/qB9ECKrL#2tInDeIXNWZZ9m2jJrfM9rSjnCdnxp8Vm5XAmEnxvyc) template, put it in the root folder of the source code (next to the main.js file) and paste your API token inside, replacing \<token here>.

 ## Usage